 - a) Communication between the athletes and their coaches not placed in the competition area.
 In order to facilitate this communication and not to disturb the staging of the competition, a place in the stands, close to the immediate site of each Field Event, should be reserved to the athletes' coaches; - Note: coaches and other persons otherwise complying with Rule 49.8 may communicate with their athlete(s). - b) Medical examination / treatment and/or physiotherapy necessary to enable an athlete to participate or continue participation once on the competition area under Rule 7.1. - c) Any kind of personal safeguard (e.g., bandage, tape, belt, support, wrist cooler, breathing aid etc.) or device (e.g. hearing amplifier/aid) for protection and/or medical purposes.
-The Referee, in conjunction with the Medical Delegate and, in some cases also an International Classifier, shall have the authority to verify any case should he judge that to be desirable.
-(See also Rule 30.5 and Rule 34.5)

-- d) Heart rate or speed distance monitors or stride sensors or similar devices carried or worn personally by athletes during an event, provided that such device cannot be used to communicate with any other persons. - e) Viewing by athletes competing in Field Events, of images of previous trial(s), recorded on their behalf by persons not placed in the competition area (see Rule 7.1 Note).
-The viewing device or images taken from it must not be taken into the competition area. - f) Hats, gloves, shoes, items of clothing provided to athletes at official stations or when otherwise approved by the relevant referee. - g) Receiving physical support from an official or other person designated by the LOC to recover to a standing position or to access medical assistance. - h) Electronic lights or similar appliance indicating progressive times during a race, including of a relevant record. - i) The use of a flag, a strobe light, other visual device or the touching of the athlete by an official to signal the start of a race (see Rule 17.2 Note). - 5.
+The Referee, in conjunction with the Medical Delegate and, in some cases also an International Classifier, shall have the authority to verify any case should they judge that to be desirable.
+(See also Rule 30.5 and Rule 34.5) - d) Heart rate or speed distance monitors or stride sensors or similar devices carried or worn personally by athletes during an event, provided that such device cannot be used to communicate with any other persons. - e) Viewing by athletes competing in Field Events, of images of previous trial(s), recorded on their behalf by persons not placed in the competition area (see Rule 7.1 Note).
+The viewing device or images taken from it must not be taken into the competition area beyond the immediate area in which those providing the recording are placed.
+To ensure a better view of the images, the athlete may hold the device whilst communicating with the persons who have taken the images. - f) Hats, gloves, shoes, items of clothing provided to athletes at official stations or when otherwise approved by the relevant referee. - g) Receiving physical support from an official or other person designated by the LOC to recover to a standing position or to access medical assistance. - h) Electronic lights or similar appliance indicating progressive times during a race, including of a relevant record. - i) The use of a flag, a strobe light, other visual device or the touching of the athlete by an official to signal the start of a race (see Rule 17.2 Note). - 5.
 WPA recognises the special needs of athletes with a hearing impairment and is keen to encourage and facilitate their participation in competition.
 In cases where deaf-blind athletes are competing in an event the Technical Delegate shall have the authority to make appropriate modification to these rules as may be necessary to facilitate the effective participation of those deaf-blind athletes.
 In principal, no rule modification that disadvantages any other athlete will be allowed.

-Note (i): No hearing aid/amplification of external cochlear implant parts containing radio transmission or reception components shall be permitted in the competition area under Rule 7.3.b.
+Note: No hearing aid/amplification of external cochlear implant parts containing radio transmission or reception components shall be permitted in the competition area under Rule 7.3.b.